Leaving the House After Potty Training (How to Avoid Accidents)

 “It’s time to use the toilet before we go out.”

 If they don't manage to go for a wee before you leave, try to remember what time they last used the toilet.
-They will likely need to go for another wee around 2 hours from then, so this maybe whilst you are out.
+Most toddlers will need to go again within 1.5–2 hours, so it’s helpful to plan ahead when you’re out.

 Dress for Success